About the Program

 Student Life in Castiglione del Lago

-In line with Umbra’s traditional focus on community engagement, field school participants will have the opportunity to enjoy day-to-day life as a local and experience the ambiance of an Italian town.
-A renowned summer location, Castiglione is an international venue for relaxing vacations, swimming and sun-bathing on its beaches, or for practicing a variety of sports: cycling, sailing, wind- and kite-surfing, and canoeing.
+In line with ISI Florence’s traditional focus on community engagement, Field School participants have the opportunity to enjoy local day-to-day life and experience the atmosphere of an Italian town.
+Castiglione is an internationally renown summer destination for relaxing vacations, swimming, sun-bathing on its beaches, or for practicing a variety of sports: cycling, sailing, wind- and kite-surfing, and canoeing.
 The beautiful hills surrounding the area offer opportunities for hiking, mountain-biking, and horseback riding.
 Bus and train services connect Castiglione to other cities, including Rome and Florence, making it easy to travel over weekends.

-The Archaeological Field School is collaborative and aims to involve the community of Castiglione del Lago in a long-term relationship.
-As part of the project, students cooperate with the local archaeological museum to enhance its visibility and impact.
+The Archaeological Field School aims to involve the community of Castiglione del Lago in a long-term relationship.
+As part of the program, students cooperate with the local archaeological museum to enhance its visibility and impact.

-The Trasimeno Archaeology Field School is run by the Umbra Institute in cooperation with the ISIFlorence, The Archeological Superintendency of Umbria, the Comune of Castiglione del Lago and Intrageo Geologico.
+The Trasimeno Archaeology Field School is run by ISI Florence in collaboration with the Umbra Institute, the Archaeological Superintendency of Umbria, the Municipality of Castiglione del Lago, and Intrageo Archaeology.

 Program Dates and Fees